SirFroweey/DroneAutoCancel/README.md

 ## Setting up local dev environment (Manual)
 - Setup your local machines environmental variables as shown above.
-- Clone this repository on your machine.
+- Clone this repository onto your machine.
 - `cd` into your repository directory.
 - Run `pip install -r requirements.txt` or even better, setup a virtualenv and activate it then install the requirements.
 - Download `ngrok` and move it into your `Applications/` folder.